THE INDEPENDENT VOTING SYSTEM

 - The election ballot is made and conducted in exactly the same way as in a Regular Independent Voting System

-- Sets of YES and NO counters for the votes for each Choice are made for:
+- Sets of YES, NO, and ABSTAIN counters for the votes for each Choice are made for:

 - Each precinct,